 Attempting to quit Dilaudid without help can cause withdrawal symptoms, listed below, which may be very uncomfortable.

 If vomiting and diarrhea become serious, you could experience dehydration, which may be deadly if it is not treated for several days.
-It is rare that opioid withdrawal symptoms are deadly, but if you are not supervised during this process, cravings can lead to relapse, and that may cause an overdose.
+Opioid withdrawal symptoms are rarely deadly, but if you are not supervised during this process, cravings can lead to relapse, and that may cause an overdose.

 Too much Dilaudid will cause an overdose.
 Signs of a Dilaudid overdose include: